Roger Hector

 This teeny-tiny article needs some work.
 You can help us by expanding it.

-Roger Hector is an American businessman and Sega Technical Institute Director.
+Roger Hector is an American businessman and former Sega Technical Institute Director.
 First entering the video game industry upon joining Atari in 1976 as a research & development manager, Hector became accustomed to managing software development divisions and would quickly grow to become an industry veteran.

 Production history